otrv4/otrv4/architecture-decisions/011-otrv4-only-mode.md

 > Furthermore, 'OTRv4 only' mode will only support version 4 of OTR.
 The User
 > Profile, therefore will only allow the 1-byte version string "4".
 It will also
-> not allow the Transition Signature parameter on the same profile.
+> not allow the Transitional Signature parameter on the same profile.

 Although this mode requires encryption, TLV type 1 (Disconnected) are still necessary to provide a mechanism to session expiration.